The Ultimate Direct Mail Marketing Guide

-- How quickly the items need to reach the intended homes
+- How quickly do the items need to reach the intended homes

 - The estimated campaign response

 The direct mail creative could be your first connection with your audience.
 With a physical printed media channel, you have the perfect opportunity to create an intended interaction with your brand.
-Direct mail marketing will more effective if the recipient to see quickly:
+Direct mail marketing will be more effective if the recipient can quickly see: